 The main difference between SMS and MMS messages is the type of content you can send.
 With SMS, everything you’re including has to be plain text and fit within 160 characters.
 (With extended SMS, you can send up to 306 characters.)
 MMS allows you to send images, videos, audio, and GIFs.
-There is also no text length limitation with MMS.
 However, because of the increased character length, MMS messages typically cost more.

 You can group the main differences between SMS and MMS into three areas:

 Where SMS marketing only allows for up to 160 characters per text, MMS marketing allows for an unlimited number of characters per text, at least technically speaking.

 Practically speaking, wireless carriers tend to limit the length of MMS messages, but the result is still a lot roomier than SMS.

 At SimpleTexting, for example, you get up to 1,600 characters per MMS message.